 - Do we treat the Symptoms or wait until we see a change in my blood work?

-2. If we wait will my kidneys start to decline, will my hemoglobin decline, will I continue to have these Cold Freezes?
-I’ve already had kidney and heart failure This is a huge concern for us.
+2. If we wai,t will my kidneys start to decline, will my hemoglobin decline, will I continue to have these Cold Freeze?
+I’ve already had kidney and heart failure so this is a big issue for me.

 3. If we wait, how will I handle the AC with the outside temps getting hotter?